Sustainable Development Goals

 16.4.2Proportion of seized, found or surrendered arms whose illicit origin or context has been traced or established by a competent authority in line with international instruments

-Insufficient data are available for analysis of global or regional level.
+Insufficient data available for analysis of global, regional or country-level trends.

 Target 16.5